What does a Tooling Engineer do?

 How to become a Tooling Engineer?

-- Earn a bachelor's degree in engineering.
+- Earn a bachelor's degree in mechanical engineering or a related field.

 How long does it take to become a Tooling Engineer?